ACTION Zambia’s HIV/AIDS Ministry

 - How to Share God’s Word

-- Encouraging Those Who Are Stigmatized
+- Encouraging Believers Who Are Stigmatized

-- Facing HIV
+- Facing HIV/AIDS for Ourselves

-- Family Disclosure
+- Family Disclosure of HIV/AIDS Status

 - Having an Eternal vs. Temporal Perspective